pellared/otel-logs-talk/slides.md

 For those who might be new to OpenTelemetry, let me give you a quick overview.

 [click] OpenTelemetry is a framework for generating, processing, and exporting telemetry data.
-It provides a unified approach to observability across different signal such as
+It provides a unified approach to observability across different signals such as

 [click] traces